Hermit-commits-code/accessible-react-widget/README.md

 - Sandbox sites for validation
 - Logging and undo/redo for fixes
 - CLI for source code suggestions/PR creation
+- Automated tests with Jest and React Testing Library

 ## Getting Started